Forum: Test kits and tools can help resolve smoking disputes

 Resolving residential smoking disputes has always been a challenge due to privacy issues and technological limitations in gathering evidence.

-One of the tools is a pulse oximeter, which is a device like the one used during the Covid-19 period to detect the oxygen level in one’s blood stream.
-It can also detect carbon monoxide levels in smokers, which is normally higher than non-smokers.
-The pulse oximeter is a quick and easy way to identify who is smoking in the offending unit.
+It can also measure carbon monoxide levels in smokers – which are normally higher than those in non-smokers.
+The pulse oximeter is a quick and easy way to identify who is smoking in an offending unit.

 Such compact tools can aid enforcement officers in their search and investigation protocol when they receive complaints.